andersch.dev

 }

-• You don't get a proper array, just a pointer and size (i.e. you shouldn't call sizeof(buffer))
+• ❌ No real array, just a pointer and size (i.e. sizeof(buffer) doesn't work)

-• Since they are extern, you don't have access to the data or size at compile-time (only after linking)
+• ❌ No access to extern data or size at compile-time (only after linking)

 #define BINARY_ASM_INCLUDE(filename, buffername) \